Fender Champion 100 Review

 The effects loop is inserted into the signal after the modeling and before the power amplifier.

 When you first plug into the Champion 100 you will most likely start with channel one, the clean channel.
 If you have any experience with Fender cleans you know they are legendary and sought after.

 The Fender Champion does a real good model of the fender cleans that players have come to know and love.

-If you have ever played a Fender tube amp, you will come to find that the Champion 100 does not quite live up to the legendary cleans but darn do they come close for the cost of this amplifier!
+If you have ever played a Fender tube amp, you will come to find that the Champion 100 does not quite live up to the legendary cleans but darn do they come close!

 Channel two is where the voicing control comes into play where there are some great models of Fender amps as well as others.
 Depending on what you play, you are covered in the selections that Fender has included in this amp.